 In case you are planning on attending Interop in Las Vegas this year, I’d like to let you know about my two sessions, both centered around emerging methodologies and technologies in the networking space.

-Practical Network Automation With Ansible and Python
+Practical Network Automation With Ansible and Python Link to heading

 This is going to be a 3 hour workshop, aiming to be a practical look into network automation.
 I picked the topics that I have been working with most heavily in this space, and I think this workshop will be a great way to get up to speed with some down-to-earth network automation methodologies.